Ayesh/Wordpress-Woocommerce-HNB/readme.txt

 = How do I contribute? =

 Please head over to [GitHub repository](https://github.com/Ayesh/wordpress-woocommerce-hnb).
 We use GitHub and Git, but individual releases are aded to WordPress.org SVN repository.

+== Installation ==

+= Minimum Requirements =

+- PHP 7.1 or later
+- `Acquire ID`, `Merchant ID`, and `Password` obtained from HNB.
+- Store served under a public-accessible HTTPS connection.

+= Automatic installation =

+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
+To do an automatic install of this plugin, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

+In the search field type “WooCommerce – Hatton National Bank Payment Gateway” and click Search Plugins.
+Once you’ve found our plugin you can view details about it such as the point release, rating and description.
+Most importantly of course, you can install it by simply clicking “Install Now”.

+= Manual installation =

+The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.
+The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).